 In the past, the electrical properties of neurons in cultures were studied using glass micropipette electrodes.
 Experiments carried out with this technique were often difficult to set up and difficult to reproduce because each electrode had to be manually positioned using some mechanical manipulator.
 Also, when using micropipette electrodes, it is difficult to record from more than a couple of neurons at a time.
 Therefore with such technology it is not feasible to study the behavior of neuron networks.
 Despite these limitations, micropipette electrodes were, for years, the main tools that neurophysiologists had to investigate single neuron characteristics, ion channels, pharmacology and synaptic plasticity in-vitro.

 In order to overcome these limitations, a new experimental tool capable of monitoring activity of electrically excitable cells was introduced in 1972, when Thomas et al., introduced the use of Micro Electrode Arrays [13].
-They were able to record field potentials from cultured sheets of cardiac tissue harvested from chicks.
+They were able to record field potentials from cultured sheets of cardiac tissue harvested from young chickens?chicks.
 After these first experiences with MEA technology, in 1979, Gross and Pine independently developed arrays for chronic multi-unit neuron recording and stimulation [5], [14].
-For a few years, these experimental tools were custom-made and each lab involved in this research field utilized their own proprietary hardware and software [5], [15]–[22].
+For a few years, custom-made experimental tools were used.
+Each lab involved in this research field utilized their own proprietary hardware and software [5], [15]–[22].

 For instance, in [15] the authors ran electrophysiology experiments on myocardial cells plated on custom-made MEA dishes.
 Instead of using traditional intracellular glass micropipettes, they were able to embed 25 recording and 6 stimulating electrodes onto the dish.
-Their experimental setup allowed them to successfully record extracellular potentials and emphasize the importance of the electrode array biocompatibility and longevity.
+Their experimental setup allowed them to successfully record extracellular potentials and emphasized? the importance of electrode array biocompatibility and longevity.
 In [16], Novak and Wheeler built a passive MEA and used it to record the abdominal ganglion of the marine mollusk Aplysia californica.
 Their MEA consisted of 32 gold electrodes laid on a glass substrate.
 The electrodes were arranged in a 4x8 grid with 200 μm spacing, and each electrode was 25 μm in diameter.
 Their main contribution to MEA fabrication was the fact that their dishes were durable, reusable and could be safely autoclaved.
 In [17], the authors set off to build their own MEA dishes, with the goal to develop biocompatible MEA recording devices that could combine extracellular recording capabilities with guidance of cells during growth, using surface topography techniques.
 This work represents one of the first attempts to influence cell development while simultaneously recording their electrical activity.

-When the use of digital systems became more accessible, the first digital MEA recording systems started to be designed and built.
-For instance, in [19] Borroni et al., introduced one of the first integrated systems for recording and analyzing electrophysiological data from multiple channels.
+When the use of digital systems became more accessible, the first digital MEA recording systems were designed.
+For instance, in [19] Borroni et al. introduced one of the first integrated systems for recording and analyzing electrophysiological data from multiple channels.
 Their system was composed of an MS-DOS microcomputer, a 16-channel amplifier and electrode arrays with multiple tips that could be used both in intact and slice tissue preparations.
 Furthermore, their in-house developed acquisition software allowed for data collection and on-line analysis of multiple-channel recordings.
 The real-time capabilities comprised averaging and current source density computation.
 In addition, their software had off-line capabilities, such as computing power spectra, peak amplitudes, area, latency and slope of user selected signal segments.